All Episodes

 I asked the listeners, was this proper?

-I lied to them.
+I lied to him.

 I said, I got proof it's fake.